-Kate Hudson Talks Online Dating And Dating Apps: ‘Its Weird’
+Kate Hudson Talks Online Dating And Dating Apps: ‘It’s Weird’

 “I just think: Why don’t you just meet a guy in Starbucks?
 Why don’t you just go up to someone, and why doesn’t a guy have the guts to come up and say, ‘Hey, I’m so-and-so.
 How about we hang out?’
 Maybe I’m old school.”

-When Ellen deGeneres questioned whether Kate Hudson would ever change her mind about dating online or using a dating app, the actress replied that she might if she found herself older and single, but thought that it was still a weird idea.
+When Ellen DeGeneres questioned whether Kate Hudson would ever change her mind about dating online or using a dating app, the actress replied that she might if she found herself older and single, but thought that it was still a weird idea.

 Last year when Howard Stern asked Kate what kind of man most attracted her, she told him that a funny man was her idea of a good partner.
 She stated that funny made her feel happy, but that she also admired men who she deemed “hot.”
-Hudson then said that this particular type of hot man she wouldn’t want “for life,” however.
+Hudson then said, however, that she wouldn’t want this particular type of hot man “for life.”

 “Thank you guys and the whole TOP family for making it so special” via katehudson on Instagram pic.twitter.com/0P0AWGUAJ7